AndersBarth/TraceCorrelationAnalysis/README.md

 # kinSoftChallenge2019 Analysis
 Anders Barth, Claus Seidel

+{{TOC}}

 ## Analysis workflow
+All analysis was done in MATLAB.
+The code is hosted in a [git repository](https://github.com/AndersBarth/TraceCorrelationAnalysis).
 ### Determination of FRET efficiencies
 The minimal number of states and their FRET efficiencies are determined by Gaussian fitting of frame-wise FRET efficiency histograms.
 ### Analysis of kinetics